Service + Area

 • Primary nearby markets used in Tri-Peak's Southwest City planning for structural steel & red iron include Neosho, Anderson, Pineville, Goodman, Noel, and Jane.

-• This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to McDonald County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to McDonald County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Southwest City, MO Scope Types